 Additional Services

-Cape Fear also offers various retention programs for target populations such as the 3MI.
+There are also various retention programs for target populations such as the 3MI.
 3MI is a “program that is focused on increasing collegiate minority male retention and graduation.”
 3MI stands for the Minority Male Mentoring Initiative.

 Student Enrollment Demographics

-In terms of athletics, Cape Fear has several programs for men and women.
 As a member of the National Junior College Athletic Association-Division I (NJCAA) students involved in competitive sports possibly have the chance to compete in conference championships.
-Sports are an important part of college life at Cape Fear and students enjoy a wide array of options including golf, tennis, softball, volleyball, soccer and basketball.
+Sports are an important part of college life here and students enjoy a wide array of options including golf, tennis, softball, volleyball, soccer and basketball.

 Additional School Information

-As mentioned before, it is Cape Fear’s mission to stay relevant and connected to the community.
-Through various community services, Cape Fear has shown a dedication to Cape Fear residents overall.
-Cape Fear sponsors a Child Development Center.
-This center serves as child care and a place of learning not only for the attendees, but also for students who are engaging in early childhood studies.
+As mentioned before, it is the school’s mission to stay relevant and connected to the community.
+The school sponsors a Child Development Center which serves as child care and a place of learning not only for the attendees, but also for students who are engaging in early childhood studies.
 The college also sponsors a dental clinic for eligible patients, a service provided through the Dental Hygiene program.